Fruit Names

 Avocado

-A pear-shaped fruit with a rough, dark green or black skin and a soft, creamy flesh.
+A pear-shaped fruit with green skin (some varieties darken when ripe) and creamy flesh.

 Avocado